 3.3.1 Farmers make sure to manage, treat, store and dispose all waste (solid and non-solid, hazardous and non-hazardous, e.g. tires, oil, empty agrochemical containers, lubricants etc.) in accordance with legal requirements and good practices.
 Measures are taken to prevent run-off of agrochemicals, oils, mineral and organic substances.
-Major 3.3.2 Wastewater is collected and treated in accordance with legal requirements.
-Major 3.3.3 It is not allowed to burn waste or crop rests or to use fire to clear the land unless under specific circumstances described in the law (e.g. phytosanitary measures).
-Major 3.3.4 Where possible, materials are re-used or recycled.
-Major 3.3.5 Use of fossil fuels is closely monitored and measures are taken to use as little fossil fuels as possible for instance via self-propelled machinery or fixed riding paths.
-Major
+3.3.2 Wastewater is collected and treated in accordance with legal requirements.
+3.3.3 circumstances described in the law (e.g. phytosanitary measures).
+3.3.4

+3.3.5 Use of fossil fuels is closely monitored and measures are taken to use as little fossil fuels as possible for instance via self-propelled machinery or fixed riding paths.